bequrios/pylindas/pylindas/pyshareddimension/README.md

 Notes:
 - The root term does not have a parent, this is currently handled properly
 - The description of the hierarchy is not generated yet, this will be added in a coming version

+## Generated Shared dimension's RDF validation with SHACL
+As the SHACL validation has now been implemented in PyCube, with the `validate()` method, a first temporary version is proposed here.

+**IMPORTANT Remark:**
+The code of the `validate()` method is copied from the cube.py validate() and adapted.
+However, no official SHACL file is available online to validate a Shared Dimension.
+During former talks with Zazuko, when writing the [page about Data Validation](https://gitlab.ldbar.ch/hevs/lindas-architecture-and-components/-/blob/main/DataValidation.md?ref_type=heads), they sent us an extract of their data validation process, specific to Shared Dimension.
+This extract is temporarily added in this project, in the [shared_dimension_shape.ttl](shared_dimension_shape.ttl) file, and used for that SHACL validation.
+It is currently not hard-coded in the `validate()` method, but passed as parameter.
+See [sd_example.py](/example/Shared_Dimensions/shared_dimension_generation/sd_example.py) for an example.

+This code demonstrates the validation, but should be improved when that SHACL is finalized and saved online.